pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing.md

 A contract test would ensure that the consumer and provider had a shared and accurate understanding of the request and response required to create an order.

 A functional test for the provider would ensure that when a given request was made, an Order with the correct attributes was actually persisted to the underlying datastore.
-A contract test do not check for side effects.
+A contract test does not check for side effects.
 :::

 [Read more](https://docs.pact.io/consumer/contract_tests_not_functional_tests) on the aim and scope of contract tests.